 The incision extends from one and a half to two inches long.
 The incision is then sutured.
 The suture is removed after 7 to 10 days and scar massage may be prescribed by your physician.

-The newer wrist surgical procedure is called the endoscopic or keyhole surgery for CTS which you can also pick as your carpal tunnel syndrome treatment of choice.
+The newer wrist surgical procedure is called the endoscopic or keyhole surgery for CTS which you can also pick as your treatment of choice.
 This procedure involves very small incision done on the wrist of the patient by the physician, the usage of fiber optic instruments and a video monitor.

 In this procedure the recovery time is shorter and scar formation is relatively small.
 But only a few trained surgeons have the expertise and experience to perform this new technique as compared to surgeons who do the traditional open CTS surgery.